[ << ] [ >> ] [] [] [] [ ? ]

 8. < > <= >= (less, greater, less or equal, greater or equal)

-9. == = != <> (equality, inequality)
+9. == = != <> (two forms of equality and inequality)

 10. && (logical and)